SpilledMilkCOM/SignalR-Connections/README.md

 #### A project to illustrate and understand the connection lifetime events in SignalR.

 This project calls out the connection lifetime events in a SignalR web application.
 It can monitor the connect and disconnect of each client.
 A timer in the browser is utilized as well to disconnect the client.

+## 📁 Folder Structure

+* 📁 **src/LicenseService** - A .Net Core 5 MVC web app & API to get and return licenses
+* 📁 **src/WebApplication1** - A .Net Core 5 MVC web app
+* 📁 **src/WebApplication2** - A .Net 4.8 MVC web app (coming soon)

 ## 📝 TODO